vadimrahmanov/1150187-sedona-27/README.md

 # Sedona
 My project, which I did on my first HTML, CSS course.
-I made this website from template using Zeplin and Photoshop and had reviews from tutor.
+I made this website from a template using Zeplin and Photoshop and had reviews from the tutor.
 #### The HTML markup is semantic.
 This is absolutely static website, which has good accessibility.
 ## Technologies